-Professor Gary Higgs: is currently Director of the GIS Research Centre and a co-Director of the Wales Institute of Social and Economic Research, Data and Methods (WISERD) at USW.
+Professor Gary Higgs is the Director of the GIS Research Centre and a co-Director of the Wales Institute of Social and Economic Research, Data and Methods (WISERD) at USW.
 Over-arching research interests are in the application of GIS in social and environmental studies, most recently in the areas of health geography, environmental justice and emergency planning.

-Dr Mitch Langford: current research interests include dasymetric mapping, population modelling, and geospatial analysis within the fields of healthcare, social equality and environmental justice.
+Dr Mitch Langford's current research interests include dasymetric mapping, population modelling, and geospatial analysis within the fields of healthcare, social equality and environmental justice.

 Doctoral students and thesis titles